Help Center/ Web Application Firewall/ User Guide/ Configuring Protection Policies/ Configuring Custom Precise Protection Rules

 Protective Action

 • Block: The request that hit the rule will be blocked and a block response page is returned to the client that initiates the request.
 By default, WAF uses a unified block response page.
 You can also customize this page.
-For details, see Modifying the Alarm Page.

 • Allow: Requests that hit the rule are forwarded to backend servers.

 • Log only: Requests that hit the rule are not blocked, but will be logged.
 You can use WAF logs to query requests that hit the current rule and analyze the protection results of the rule.
-For example, check whether the there are requests that are blocked mistakenly.
+For example, check whether there are requests that are blocked mistakenly.

 • JS Challenge: WAF returns a piece of JavaScript code that can be automatically executed by a normal browser to the client.
 If the client properly executes the JavaScript code, WAF allows all requests from the client within a period of time (30 minutes by default).
 During this period, no verification is required.
 If the client fails to execute the code, WAF blocks the requests.